mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 `-- requirements.txt
 {% endhighlight %}

 Most of the files in this make up are self-explanatory.
-There are several files like `app.json` or `Procfile`which are elements of [Heroku](https://www.heroku.com) machinery.
+There are some files like `app.json` or `Procfile`which are elements of [Heroku](https://www.heroku.com) machinery and will be described in detail later.
 Rest belong to the elements of VCS or CI  and ensure smooth development.
-Detailed description is given in table:
+Table with files description is given below:

 |--------------------------+-+----------------------------------------------------------------|
 |File                      | | Description                                                    |